 Submitting your application

-In order to submit your application, please attend your appointment at the Embassy (Monday-Thursday 9-11 a.m.) in person.
+Your application can be submitted at the Embassy Monday-Thursday 9-11 a.m..
+You have to submit your application in person.
 During this appointment, we kindly ask you to submit all of your application documents, pay the fee and answer questions about your planned trip.
 Your photograph and fingerprints will also be taken on this occasion.

 What happens during processing?

 The Embassy will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will assess whether your application meets the legal requirements.
 Processing generally takes 10 days.
 We hope you will understand that we are not able to answer any questions on the status of your application during this processing period.
 After that, enquiries can only be answered if they are made by the applicant, his/her legal representative or another person authorised in writing by the applicant.

 As soon as the Embassy has decided on your application, you can collect your passport.
 You should collect your passport in person.
 If you are not able to collect it yourself, you can authorise another person to collect it for you.
 In order to do so, please fill out the following power of attorney.
 [Download here]

 There are various reasons why your visa application may be rejected.
 The reasons will be stated in the letter notifying you that your application has been rejected.

 You are welcome to submit a new application at any time with complete, informative and verifiable documentation.

 Have a good trip!
 Information for visa holders

 If all the information on your visa label is correct, you are free to travel.
 Please check the information on the label as soon as your passport is returned to you.
 You should let us know immediately if there are any mistakes so that we can issue you a new visa.